Waggon- und Maschinenbau GmbH Donauwörth railbus: Preservation

-The other 4 buses have been preserved.
-They have been transferred a number of times between preserved railways.
-In 1966 79960 and 63 were sold to the Midland & Great Northern Joint Railway Society (later North Norfolk).
-In 1976 79963's AEC engine failed and was replaced.
-79962 and 64 were bought by Keighley and Worth Valley Railway in 1967.
-To solve a problem with them slipping, they were turned round, so that the driving axle was at the rear on the uphill runs.
+The other four railbuses have been preserved and have been transferred a number of times between heritage railways.
+In 1966, 79960/63 were sold to the Midland & Great Northern Joint Railway Society (later North Norfolk Railway).
+In 1976, 79963's AEC engine failed and was replaced.
+79962/64 were bought by the Keighley and Worth Valley Railway in 1967.
+To solve a problem with them slipping, the carriages were turned around so that the driving axle was at the rear on the uphill runs.